 SI.
-No. Name of Director Skill, Expertise and Competence 1 Mr. Prakash Kulkarni Mr. Prakash Kulkarni is Licentiate in Textile Manufacturing from VJTI, Mumbai.
-He is having rich experience of 61 years in the industry, as a Managing Director for last 31 years and as an Executive Chairman of the Company for last 4 years.
+Name of Director Skill, Expertise and Competence 1 Mr. Prakash Kulkarni Mr. Prakash Kulkarni is Licentiate in Textile Manufacturing from VJTI, Mumbai.
+He is having rich experience of 62 years in the industry, as a Managing Director for last 31 years and as an Executive Chairman of the Company for last 5 years.
 He is a founder and promoter of the Company.
 Mr. Prakash Kulkarni is responsible for the overall management of the Company under the supervision, control and direction of the Board of Directors.
 He is devoting his full time, attention and ability to the business and affairs of the Company.
 He is faithfully serving the Company and using his utmost endeavours to promote the interest of the Company.
 2 Mr. Dilip Kulkarni Mr. Dilip Kulkarni has Bachelor's degree in Arts & Commerce and Master's Degree in Commerce from Pune University, Pune, Maharashtra.
-He is having rich experience of 45 years in the industry, as an Executive Director for last 14 years and as a Managing Director of the Company for last 4 years.
+He is having rich experience of 46 years in the Company, as an Executive Director for last 10 years and as a Managing Director of the Company for last 5 years.
 Mr. Dilip Kulkarni is responsible for the overall management of the Company under the supervision, control and direction of the Board of Directors.
-He is devoting his full time attention and ability to the business and affairs of the Company.
+He is devoting his full time, attention and ability to the business and affairs of the Company.
 He is faithfully serving the Company and using his utmost endeavours to promote the interest of the Company.
 3 Mr. Darius Shroff Mr. Darius Shroff is a Retired Senior Partner, Solicitor and Lawyer from renowned law firm, Crawford Bayley & Co, Mumbai.
 It is one of the India's oldest and best known law firms, with rich and well-endowed experience in several practice areas.
-Mr Shroff has decades of extensive legal expertise and has been advising various leading Indian and foreign companies on a vast variety of matters.
-He is currently working as a Non-Executive Independent Director, of the Company.
-4 Mr. Shishir Shirgaokar Mr. Shishir Shirgaokar has a vast experience in sugar industry.
-He has a rich experience of more than 30 years handling various directorships in renowned companies.
-He is currently working as a Non-Executive, Independent Director, of the Company.
+Mr. Shroff has decades of extensive legal expertise and have been advising various leading Indian and foreign companies on a vast variety of matters.
+He is currently working as a Non-executive Independent Director, of the Company.
+Mr. Shroff has completed two consecutive terms of five years each and hence ceased to hold the office of Independent Director on the Board of KPT Industries Ltd., w.e.f 31st March, 2024.
+4 Mr. Shishir Shirgaokar Mr. Shirgaokar has a vast experience in sugar industry.
+He has a rich experience of more than 31 years handling various directorships in renowned Companies.
+He is currently working as a Non-executive Independent Director, of the Company.
+Mr. Shirgaokar has completed two consecutive terms of five years each and hence ceased to hold the office of Independent Director on the Board of KPT Industries Ltd., w.e.f 31st March, 2024.